Meet the Staff at the ARC

 Sally Young – Masque Project Co-ordinator

-Sally graduated from the University of Ulster in 1991 with Ba (hons) in Fine Craft Design, and in 1995 with Msc Women’s Studies, as well as obtaining a Certificate in Community Development with Queen’s University.
+Sally graduated from the University of Ulster in 1991 with BA (hons) in Fine Craft Design, and in 1995 with Msc Women’s Studies, as well as obtaining a Certificate in Community Development with Queen’s University.
 She has been based in Queen Street Studios, Belfast, since 1991 as a practising professional visual artist and working as an artist in the community since the early 1990s.

 Her work as a freelance community artist has given her the opportunity to engage with people from a variety of backgrounds and ages, from early years to those from an older generation.
 She has worked solo and in collaboration with other artists and art forms, had various projects commissioned and worked in residence in many different settings.